 - If you tripped and fell in a deep pothole in the parking lot – since potholes do not form instantaneously.

-How can our Dallas slip and fall lawyers help?
+How can our attorneys help?

 Yes.
-Your status as an Invitee, Licensee, or Trespasser will dictate the duties owed to you by the at-fault party or parties.
+Your status as an Invitee, Licensee, or Trespasser dictate the duties owed to you by the at-fault party or parties.

 Obtaining Medical Treatment or Therapy after a Slip and Fall Accident